GSA/fpki-guides/pages/PIV FAQs.md

 >NFI cards have a FASC-N that contains 14 nines (9) and use the GUID as the unique identifier.

+### Frequently Asked Questions

 #### 1. How does a Federal Physical Access Control System (PACS) interpret a PIV-I card that does not have a FASC-N?

   When a Federal PACS system is reading the CHUID it will have both the FASC-N and the GUID available to it.
 When the FASC-N contains 14 nines (9), and if technically feasible, the Federal PACS should look for and use the GUID value to identify the cardholder.